neilkatin/lah-cert-positions-guide/source/README.md

-# Los Altos CERT Position Guide
+# Los Altos Hills CERT Position Guide

 This book documents all the standard roles and responsibilities for the Los Altos Hills \(LAH\) Community Emergency Response Team \(CERT\)